asorius/TCPizzabase/README.md

 Pizzas should be able to be filtered by name, brand, or country by the user.

-Anonymous user can: sign up, login, see pizzas with images ratings Logged in user can: add new pizza with a rating and image, or add their image and rating to already existing pizza
+Anonymous user can: sign up, login, see pizzas with images ratings.
+Logged in user can: add new pizza with a rating and image, or add their image and rating to already existing pizza.

 ## Setup